-Definition 3.10 Two processes P and Q are independent if they do not share any free names: $fn(P) \cap fn(Q) = \emptyset$ .
+Definition 3.10 Two processes P and Q are independent if they do not share any free names: $fn(P) \cap fn(Q) = \emptyset$.

-Definition 3.11 Let $\sigma$ be an automorphism on a network Net $= \nu n (P_0 | \cdots | P{k-1})$ .
-Then Net is independent with respect to $\sigma$ if every orbit forms an independent set, in the sense that if i, j < k are in the same orbit of $\hat{\sigma}$ with $i \neq j$ , then $P_i$ and $P_j$ are independent.
+Definition 3.11 Let σ be an automorphism on a network $\mathsf{Net} = \nu \vec{n} \ (P_0 \mid \dots \mid P{k-1})$.
+Then Net is independent with respect to σ if every orbit forms an independent set, in the sense that if i, j < k are in the same orbit of $\hat{\sigma}$ with $i \neq j$, then P_i and P_j are independent.

-Bougé [4] and Palamidessi [14] showed the non-existence of electoral systems in networks equipped with a well-balanced non-trivial automorphism with independent orbits.
+Bougé [4] and Palamidessi [15] showed the non-existence of electoral systems in networks equipped with a well-balanced non-trivial automorphism with independent orbits.
 We shall require a somewhat stronger condition for our non-existence results in Section 5.

-We first note that the Bougé-Palamidessi condition is incompatible with being a ring.
-A ring of k processes (where k is prime and where at least one link between adjacent nodes exists) does not have a well-balanced nontrivial automorphism with independent orbits.
-This is because any non-trivial automorphism must have an orbit of size > 1.
+We first note that rings do not necessarily satisfy the Bougé-Palamidessi condition; neither are networks satisfying the Bougé-Palamidessi condition necessarily rings.
+A ring of k processes (where k is prime and where at least one link between adjacent nodes exists) does not have a well-balanced non-trivial automorphism with independent orbits.
+This is because any non-trivial automorphism must have an orbit of size k.
 If it is well-balanced then, since k is prime, there must be a single orbit of size k.
 But this orbit is not independent.
 Conversely, the network of 6 processes corresponding to the graph $K{3,3}$ (the complete bipartite graph on two sets of 3 nodes) satisfies the Bougé-Palamidessi condition, but is not a ring.

-For our non-existence results we shall restrict to rings of composite size, where the Bougé-Palamidessi condition does hold, as the next lemma shows.
+For our non-existence results we shall restrict to rings of composite (non-prime) size, where the Bougé-Palamidessi condition does hold, as the next lemma shows.

 Lemma 3.12 Let Net be a symmetric ring of size k, where k is composite.
-Then there is a well-balanced non-trivial automorphism $\sigma$ such that Net is symmetric and independent with respect to $\sigma$ .
+Then there is a well-balanced non-trivial automorphism σ such that Net is symmetric and independent with respect to σ .

-Proof.
-Let k = rs where $r, s \ge 2$ .
-Since Net is a symmetric ring, let $\tau$ be an automorphism as in Definition 3.9.
-Let $\sigma = \tau^r$ .
-Then $\sigma$ is non-trivial and Net is symmetric with respect to $\sigma$ .
-Also, each orbit of $\sigma$ has size s, so that $\sigma$ is well-balanced.
-Finally, each orbit of $\sigma$ is independent.
+PROOF.
+Let k = rs where $r, s \ge 2$.
+Since Net is a symmetric ring, let τ be an automorphism as in Definition 3.9.
+Let $\sigma = \tau^r$.
+Then σ is non-trivial and Net is symmetric with respect to σ .
+Also, each orbit of σ has size s, so that σ is well-balanced.
+Finally, each orbit of σ is independent. \square